The Practice, the Horizon,and the Chain

 “Fierce and unique, Sofia Samatar’s The Practice, the Horizon, and the Chain is an offworld allegory that reflects our imperfect world through a perfect speculative lens.”

-— Tananarive Due, American Book Award-winning author of The Living Blood
+— Tananarive Due, author of The Living Blood

 “It is a beautifully crafted narrative, grappling with class as so little SF does—even when it seems so relevant.
 Likewise, she has infused the cold clarity of space with the necessary breath of spirituality as a component of human experience.
 This is not only a story of ideas, but one of humanity, distilled into some of its purest, yet most complex forms, revealed with dazzling and efficient grace.”